-Three graduate student instructor (teaching assistant) recipients are recognized each year during the Graduate School of Arts & Sciences Convocation ceremony in May.
-Winners receive a certificate signed by President Bollinger, a formal citation written by their department, and an honorarium of $8,000.
+Three graduate student instructors or teaching assistants recipients are recognized at the annual Graduate School of Arts & Sciences Awards Dinner.
+Winners receive a certificate signed by President Shafik, a formal citation written by their department, and an honorarium of $8,000.
 Additionally, the winners may also be recognized in University-wide and departmental publications.

 Selection Process